routegy/routegy-docs/app/docs/how-to/capture-rating-review-feedback.md

 <CaptionedImage
   src="/images/how-tos/capture-nps.png"
-  alt="Capture NPS pattern"
-  width="85%"
+  alt="Routegy app that captures a net promotor score to indicate how likely someone is to refcommend a product to a friend" width="85%"
 />

-## Review Feedback
+## Open-ended review example

 Reviews are used to capture high variation, personalized feedback.
-As a digital version of a comment card, there are no constraints beyond the imagination of the author.

-It can be a great tool to understand the sentiment of the people you serve and find areas for improvement.
+Think of these as the digital version of a comment card.
+They can be a great tool to understand the sentiment of the people you serve and find areas for improvement.

-### Open-ended Form

-This pattern snippet would capture a high level Happy/Unhappy experience feedback, and conditionally display a comment box if the answer to the 'Are you happy with the experience today?' is set to 'No'.
+This pattern captures high level Happy/Unhappy experience feedback, and conditionally displays a text area if the answer to the 'Are you happy with the experience today?' question is answered 'No' in order to collect additional information.

 ```yaml
 happy: